lightlace/cpp-docs.de-de/docs/standard-library/move-iterator-class.md

 ### <a name="parameters"></a>Parameter

-`right` Der Iterator, der als der gespeicherte Iterator verwendet.
+*richtige* der Iterator, der als den gespeicherten Iterator verwendet werden.

 ### <a name="remarks"></a>Hinweise